rossaddison/yii2-house2house/README.md

 This command looks at all the occurances of the Yii::t function in all files, takes the relevant text, looks up the languages setting in the template.php file and, for each two letter abbreviation eg. nl, creates a sub-folder under messages ie. messages/nl and inserts a app.php file which contains all these occurances.
 Using Google translate you can then translate these sentences and insert the results into the app.php file. app.php is now the PhpMessageSource.

 To generate a DbMessageSource.
 Go a little further down the template.php file and uncomment the db, format, and sourceMessageTable settings.
-Perform the following command to generate the relevant tables under database db.
+Perform the following command to generate the **source_message** and **message** tables under database db.

         yii migrate --db=db --migrationPath=@yii/i18n/migrations